Understand one thing about Amazon SEO:

 - And are given the least amount of weight when compared to keywords in the copy

-To use the precious space with the best results possible, do not include the following in your back-end keyword fields (aka, Search Terms fields):
+To use the precious space with the best results possible, DON’T include the following in your back-end keyword fields:

 - Variations on capitalization or spacing such as Dog Treats vs. dog treats or 80mb vs. 80 mb

-The search terms that are not important enough to make it into your title, bullets, or description (the leftovers) should fall into the Search Terms section in the back-end.
+So the key phrases that are not important enough to make it into your title, bullets, or product description (the leftovers) should fall into the Search Terms section in the back-end.

 For example, if your title is:

-And you have 5 bullets that use the phrases:
+And you have 5 key bullets that use the phrases:

 - swaddle wrap